mylesagray/blog/content/posts/2026-01-21-fixing-high-bandwidth-serial-in-wine/index.md

 ### Contributing back

-At this point the only thing to do was to write up a Bug or PR, and contribute it back to Wine upstream - you can find that [Bug and patch here](https://bugs.winehq.org/show_bug.cgi?id=59290).
+At this point the only thing to do was to write up a Bug or PR, and contribute it back to Wine upstream - you can find that [Bug and patch here](https://bugs.winehq.org/show_bug.cgi?id=59290), [PR here](https://gitlab.winehq.org/wine/wine/-/merge_requests/9968).
 Here's hoping it gets accepted and we get a Wine release with it included OOTB soon!

 ## Round Up